Carterton, New Zealand: Landmarks

 Carterton's town clock is located on High Street next to the post office.
 The existing tower was put into operation in September 1962, replacing the original clock tower atop the post office that was damaged in the 24 June 1942 Wairarapa earthquake.

 The Bank of New South Wales, showing confidence in Carterton, built a beautifully ornate bank building on the corner of Park Road and High Street North in 1912.
 This building is listed in the historic buildings list found in the Wairarapa Combined District Plan.
 In 1982, the Bank of New South Wales became Westpac and continued to occupy the building until a devastating earthquake in Christchurch (6.3 on the Richter scale) severely damaged many unreinforced masonry buildings in February 2011.
 After an unfavourable engineers' assessment the bank shifted out of the building approximately 150 metres south in High Street North.
 The building underwent substantial seismic strengthening and re-opened as the Carterton Free Presbyterian Church in July 2017.

 Historic Carterton railway station is located west of the town centre off Belvedere Road.
 The station building at the station is original, having been built when the railway opened in 1880, and has accepted passenger services ever since.
 It is currently leased from KiwiRail Network by the Wairarapa Railway Restoration Society.

-The Carterton District library on Holloway Street is New Zealand's oldest purpose-built library that is still in use as a library today.
+The Carterton District library was established in 1874 and is one of New Zealand's oldest public libraries.
+The library building, built in 1881, on Holloway Street is the oldest purpose built library in the country.

 The Carterton Events Centre is also on Holloway Street.
 Opened in October 2011, this state-of-the-art, multi-purpose community facility is available for community and commercial use.
 Centrally located in the Wairarapa region, the Centre provides modern, flexible, spaces for all manner of events, shows, exhibitions, meetings and community gatherings.
 Interconnection of spaces throughout the Centre allows for separation and opening up of spaces to cater for different needs.
 The Events Centre belongs to the Carterton community, through the Carterton District Council.

 Carterton's Memorial Square is on the corner of High Street and Park Road and holds Carterton's World War One memorial, positioned centrally.
 The red granite pillar, apparently broken off at the top, symbolising the lives cut short by the war.
 The memorial was unveiled on 13 February 1921 by Minister of Internal Affairs George Anderson.
-Since the 1930s Memorial Square has been administered under an act of parliament – the Carterton and District Memorial Square Act (1932).
+Since the 1930s, Memorial Square has been administered under an act of parliament – the Carterton and District Memorial Square Act (1932).

-On Sundays from 22 February 2015, the Square began to host Carterton Farmers' Market.
+On Sundays, from 22 February 2015, the Square began to host Carterton Farmers' Market.
 This weekly produce and craft event was born of the 2014 Place Making Carterton project, initiated by the Carterton District Business (Inc) group and Carterton District Council.

 Located 10 minutes from the Square is Stonehenge Aotearoa, built by members of The Phoenix Astronomy Society, it is a modern adaptation (opened in 2005) of the Stonehenge ruins on the Salisbury Plain of England.